 If you're facing this problem, Bio-One can help you.
-Our company specializes in cleaning up rodent droppings, removing clutter and possible nesting materials, and disinfecting areas impacted by rodent infestations.
+Our company tackles rodent infestation cleanup, removes clutter and possible nesting materials, and disinfects areas impacted by rodent infestations.

-Bio-One has vast experience with properly cleaning up and properly disinfecting droppings, urine, and any potentially contaminated materials.
+Bio-One has vast experience cleaning up and disinfecting droppings, urine, and any potentially contaminated materials.

-Rodent Droppings Cleanup - Bio-One of Orange Can Help You
+Rodent Infestation Cleanup - Bio-One of Orange Can Help You

 No one wants rodent droppings in their home or office, but unfortunately, they can be common.
 If you find yourself with this unsightly and potentially dangerous mess, don't panic!
 Bio-One is here to help.